 Learn how to complete your design with The Anatomy of a Perfect Website Infographic:

 The first thing your customer sees after landing on your site is what a website designer would refer to as “Above the Fold.”
 Everything that exists “above the fold” can be seen before scrolling down the page.
 It’s very likely that your customers will be searching for a few key pieces of information best presented above the fold.

 Logo, Contact Info (address, phone, email), Who/What, Navigation (top pages 3 clicks away), Call-to-Action

 2. Content Drivers (Design & Offers)

 In order to incite a reaction in your audience, you’ll need to apply website design elements and content that informs and educates customers.
-Presenting offers such as ebook, whitepapers, webinars, and podcasts will invite your customers to learn more about your products without appearing intrusive.
+Presenting offers such as ebooks, whitepapers, webinars, and podcasts will invite your customers to learn more about your products without appearing intrusive.

 Graphics, Videos, Offers (ebooks, whitepapers, webinars, podcasts), Blog

 3. Top Visited Pages

 Website traffic can reveal a lot about your top-performing pages.
 Most people who are searching for your products or services do so with the intent of collecting information.
 Pay close attention to the top pages when determining which links should be featured in your navigation and above the fold.
 A good rule of thumb is to position your top pages under “three-clicks” away.

 4. Coding for Success